slatedocs/slate/source/includes/_activities.md

 }
 ```

-You can fetch a list of activities via a `GET` to `https://sunlight.is/api/activities` The activities list is sorted by the `created-at` field and by default is ordered descending, most recently created first.
+You can fetch a list of activities via a `GET` to `https://app.sunlight.is/api/activities` The activities list is sorted by the `created-at` field and by default is ordered descending, by most recently created first.

 <aside class="notice">
   A user can see the activities of other users only if they belong to the same group.